 You can configure phone call settings such as call reject and other special features offered by your carrier.

-- 1. On the Home screen, touch ...

-- Touch the Menu Key =

-- 3. Touch Call settings and choose the options that you want to adjust.
-Incoming call popup Checkmark if you want to display incoming call popup when using Camera and Videos.
+- On the Home screen, touch - 2.
+Touch the Menu Key = . - Touch Call settings and choose the options that you want to adjust.
+Save unknown numbers Add unknown numbers to contacts after a call.